Westgate Hotel: History

 The Westgate Hotel was the location of the last large-scale armed rebellion against authority in Great Britain.
 On 4 November 1839, local politician and activist John Frost led a protest march of 3,000 Chartists, some of them armed, into the centre of Newport.
 Here he discovered that several Chartists had been arrested and were being held in the Westgate Hotel by police, who were reinforced by soldiers of the 45th Regiment of Foot.
 Firing began (it is unclear who fired first), and in the fighting 10-22 people were killed and more than 50 others wounded.
 As many as 80 shots were fired into the hotel during the rising.
 Small holes in the pillars at the entrance to the hotel are assumed, by some, to be bullet holes from the insurrection, although this has not been evidenced.
 The hotel was substantially rebuilt in 1884 but the original pillars were retained, and the present structure built in French Renaissance style.
 Designed by local architect E. A. Lansdowne, it incorporated six shops at ground floor level to increase the site's rental income, and placed a new five-storey hotel above, with twice the floor size of the hotel it replaced, which included an ornate ballroom.
 Built by local builder John Linton, it was leased from its opening in 1886 to Samuel Dean of the Castle Hotel for twenty one years.

 In 2009 the building was placed on the Buildings at Risk Register as it had been substantially unoccupied for many years and the condition of its interior was beginning to cause concern.
 The main staircase and richly decorated public rooms are amongst the best surviving examples in the UK of their period.
 In 2012 Newport Unlimited announced an initiative to bring the hotel back into use.
 In May 2017 the property was offered for auction with a guide price of between £1.5M and £1.75M.
 The building was purchased in October 2017 by Rugby Property Assets Limited of Warwickshire.
+By 2024, little progress had been made, the building remained subject to vandalism and decay, and the council was considering enforcement action.